jaiksd/DeepLearning_Assignment_3/Vanilla Model/README_vanilla.md

 parser.add_argument('-tf', '--teacher_forcing', help='choices:[0,0.2,0.3,0.5,0.7]',type=float, default=0.7)

 ```
- - To run code :
+ - To run train_a.py :
  - Note add '!' before any command only if you are running in colab or kaggle , else no need to add '!' before any command to run in command line
     - first Load dataset using :
      ```